 BOB NICHOLSON (1950-54)

-For service to the judiciary and to the law, to education, particularly in the area of university administration, and to the community.
+Awarded an AO for service to the judiciary and to the law, to education, particularly in the area of university administration, and to the community.
 Mr Nicholson served as a Judge of the Federal Court of Australia and was a recipient of the Centenary Medal.
 Since 2008 Mr Nicholson has taught at the University of Melbourne Law School.

 JOHN COX (1945-46)

 Awarded an OAM for service to the community of Bassendean, particularly through local government.

 Awarded an AM for service to the mathematical sciences, particularly as a researcher, and by fostering links between Australian industry and the mathematics community.
 Mr Barton has a PhD in applied mathematics and an honorary doctorate from Queensland University of Technology.
 He is a Fellow and Honorary Life Member of Australian Mathematical Society and Ambassador of Business Events Sydney.

 Awarded an OAM for service to children with hearing disabilities through the establishment of the Speech and Hearing Centre for Children (WA) Inc at Glendalough.

 JOHN NORMAN (1941-49)

 Awarded an AO for service to dentistry and medicine as a maxillofacial surgeon, and to education.